 England also continued to suffer religious civil wars, first under Henry’s daughter Queen Mary (a Catholic woman known as Bloody Mary) and then after 1558 under Mary’s sister Queen Elizabeth (a Protestant).

 Mary killed a lot of Protestants, because she wanted everyone in England to be Catholic.
 Then Elizabeth made it illegal to be Catholic, because she wanted everyone to be a Protestant.
 But she didn’t kill people for their religion the way her sister had.

 Who ruled Germany and Spain during the Reformation?

-Charles Quint, on the other hand, did succeed in walking that narrow line between Catholics and Protestants.
+Charles Quint, in the Holy Roman Empire succeeded better than England and France in walking that narrow line between Catholics and Protestants.
 He kept peace in both Spain (as a Catholic country) and Germany (mainly as a Protestant country) and ruled both.

 So the Wars of Religion got worse after Charles Quint died in 1558 AD.
 With Charles and Mary gone, England’s new Queen Elizabeth abandoned Charles’ alliance with England.
 She began to seize control of world shipping as Charles had done before.
 Now Elizabeth’s friend and admiral Sir Francis Drake attacked and burned Spanish ships.

 Queen Elizabeth also tried to make an alliance with the Ottoman ruler Nurbanu Sultan against Spain.
 Elizabeth suggested that Protestants like herself were closer to Islam than Catholics, because they didn’t worship statues and believed in only one God instead of the saints.
 But this came to nothing, because Nurbanu died in 1583.